Year

 O

-ver the past twelve years, the Society has given a positive impetus to many lives by
+ver the past twenty-six years, the Society has given a positive impetus to many lives by

 enabling the sons and daughters of the very poor - coolies, field labourers, toddy tappers,